ashmoy/tooth_seg/README.md

 ## DentalSegmentator model

 DentalSegmentator is based on nnU-Net framework.
-It has been trained on 470 dento-maxillo-facial CT and CBCT scans from 7 institutions by Dot G, et al, here is their paper and nnUnet paper:
+It has been trained on 470 dento-maxillo-facial CT and CBCT scans, and evaluated on a hold-out test dataset of 256 CT and CBCT scans from 7 institutions by Dot G, et al, here is their paper and nnUnet paper:

 >Dot G, et al. DentalSegmentator: robust open source deep learning-based CT and CBCT image segmentation.
 Journal of Dentistry (2024) doi:[10.1016/j.jdent.2024.105130](https://doi.org/10.1016/j.jdent.2024.105130)